Mandy Carter (Ackley Bridge): Development

 Speaking about Mandy's marriage with Steve, Joyner stated that in the first few episodes, Mandy and Steve are seen to be "getting on well", but that it becomes "clear that they have had some issues that they've been dealing with from the past", in regards to his former affair with Claire.
 Joyner noted that despite Steve being Mandy's "rock", she feels resentment towards him due to his history with Claire.
 She added that Steve is "feeling quite insecure" due to Mandy spending time with Sadiq.
 Due to this, their relationship has lots of "ups and downs", and when they decide to live apart, they still miss each other.
 After Mandy and Sadiq have sex, Joyner described Mandy's mindset as having "got even" with Steve.
 Joyner noted that working with co-star Nicholls, whom she previously worked with on the BBC series Candy Cabs, was "really great", and she deemed herself lucky to work with him again.
 She added that they "work really well together", and that Nicholls aids the ease of being an on-screen partnership.
 Joyner was also able to work with former No Angels co-star Sunetra Sarker, and despite Mandy having a small number of scenes with her character Kaneez Paracha, Joyner stated that the decision was "probably for the best", since the two would make each other laugh during filming.

 Whilst filming the fourth series, Joyner entered a "bubble" due to the impact of the COVID-19 pandemic on television with Sarker to be able to film scenes with her.
 In April 2021, Sarker revealed to Inside Soap that Joyner would be leaving Ackley Bridge in the fourth series.
 Joyner was grateful to be bubbled with Sarker since it meant they could hug when Joyner announced her exit from the series.
 Joyner felt proud to be involved with Ackley Bridge due to the well-written diversity.
 She stated that she would miss Mandy's drive to "bring people together and to believe that education was a route out for anyone who truly wanted it".
-When asked about her favourite moments of her character from the four series, Joyner replied that one is when she helped the Booth family in series one, since it showed "a lot of good teachers are so much more than just that to their students".
+When asked about her favourite moments of her character from the fourth series, Joyner replied that one is when she helped the Booth family in series one, since it showed "a lot of good teachers are so much more than just that to their students".
 Joyner also stated that she loved her scenes with Nicholls, as she felt that Mandy's scenes with Steve showed her "less in control".
-Joyner appeared on the ITV talk show Lorraine, where she was asked why she chose to left the series.
+Joyner appeared on the ITV talk show Lorraine, where she was asked why she chose to leave the series.
 Joyner explained that Mandy leaves due to the school as it is "up and running" and does not need her anymore.
 Joyner likened her own feelings to Mandy's as she felt that the programme is established and therefore "it's time to move on".